mikewlange/swift-bluemix-dev-cli/README.md

  ![Scaffold-Step2](images/scaffold-step2.png)

-6. Wait for your project to be generated (should take about 2 minutes)
+6. Wait for your project to be generated (should take about 30 seconds)

  ![Scaffold-Step3](images/scaffold-step3.png)